Slice Seeding vs Hydroseeding vs Overseeding vs Sod

 slit seeding grass

 Because the seeds are nestled carefully in the soil slits, they have a greater chance to germinate than if you just sprinkle seeds over your lawn.
-It is an effective method for lawns that need all-over help.

-Slice seeding can be considered an expensive choice because of the required machinery and time investment.
+Slice seeding cost can be considered an expensive choice because of the required machinery and time investment.
 The cost ranges from $0.09 to $0.18 per square foot.

 Hydroseeding a liquid lawn by spraying the mixture from a hoseHydroseeding

-Benefits
+Benefits of Hydroseeding

 Hydroseeding is an effective method for seeding slopes where it’s challenging to manage machinery.
 The moist mix sticks to the ground rather than sliding down the hill as runoff.
+The process is quick and requires minimal setup.

 Hydroseeding costs between $0.06 to $0.20 per square foot.
 The cost greatly depends on the expertise of the lawn care company you choose and the quality of the slurry mix used.